ray-project/ray/doc/source/serve/configure-serve-deployment.md

 # Configure Ray Serve deployments

 In this guide, you will learn about:
-- What parameters are configurable for a Ray Serve deployment
+- What parameters you can configure for a Ray Serve deployment
 - The different locations where you can specify the parameters.

 ## Configurable parameters